 On the topic of luggage, be sure to weigh yours before you head off to the airport.
 There’s nothing worse than having to pay a fee because your luggage is either too heavy or bigger than the allowed sizes.
 Since weight and size limits vary depending on the airline, it’s best to check your carrier’s guidelines beforehand so that you can rearrange or unpack certain items at home versus having to worry about dealing with the situation in the middle of the airport.

 To weigh your luggage, you can either use a scale meant to weigh yourself or purchase a luggage scale.
 The key is to ensure you’re at least two pounds under the weight restriction.
 This way you leave enough wiggle room in the likely instance that your scale isn’t calibrated the same as those in the airport.

 6. Mark Your Bag

-Hundreds of travellers have black, blue, or red luggage.
+Hundreds of travelers have black, blue, or red luggage.
 To avoid wasting too much time trying to find your luggage on the airport luggage carts, be sure to mark your bag using a brightly colored ribbon.
 This way your bags stand out in the crowd.
 Of course, if you already have vibrant or unique luggage, this isn’t a huge concern.
 At the least you should have tags on your bags with your name, email and phone number in the event that they get lost, so you can be contacted to retrieve them.

+7. Leave Extra Room